roman-milk/roman-milk.github.io/hipster-chicks-love-big-dicks.md

+===

- ****** Hipster Chicks Love Big Dicks ****** byTheTalkMan© Is Steph that type of girl?
+Is Steph that type of girl?
 Is she the type of girl that serves her man, does what he says, and yields her body and mind to?
 She was afraid she knew the answer, and she knew the test was coming.
 Bill was about to give her a command, and whether or not she was a good girl or a true slut would depend on her response.
 It would depend on whether or not she would comply with the order or not.

  Was Steph a good girl, or a slut?